Display-Lab/precision-feedback-pipeline/bulk-up/README.md

 - default: None
 - format: CSV

+#### PROCESS_CANDIDATES: If set to True then processes candidates and print detailed report
+- default: True
+- note: If the PFP is not logging candidate detail you must skip candidate processing by setting this variable to False

 ### Authentication (Google Cloud only)

 If TARGET_AUDIENCE is set then the bulk requester will send Google cloud credentials to the PFP service.
 Both TARGET_AUDIENCE and SERVICE_ACCOUNT_KEY_PATH must be set.
 Both values can be obtained from deployment team.